0111010001100100/NBAStatScraper/README.md

 # NBA Stat Scraper
 -----------------------------------------------------------------------------------------------------------------------------
-This project has three main components: a web scraper, a database for the scraped data, and a jupyter-notebook containing code for a Monte Carlo game predictor..
+This project has two main components: a web scraper, and a database for the scraped data.

 The web scraper is for NBA statistics on games, players, standings, and teams.
 This project uses information available on [Basketball Reference](https://basketball-reference.com).
 I wrote this module to learn BeautifulSoup, and use it for analytics to annoy friends with stats nobody asked for.

 The database uses the stores the scraped data.
 There are currently 5 tables: players, players.perGame, teams, teams.perGame, standings.

-The Monte Carlo simulations use points for and against from the current season to predict the outcomes of two teams playing each other.
-It has functions for simulating single games, multiple games, and playoff series.
-I am continuing to try different features for predicting game outcomes.

 ## Usage
 This section describes the methods supported by this project.